 Principal Risk Factors: Securities held by a fund, as well as shares of a fund itself, are subject to market fluctuations caused by factors such as general economic conditions, political events, regulatory or market developments, changes in interest rates and perceived trends in securities prices.
 Shares of a fund could decline in value or underperform other investments as a result of the risk of loss associated with these market fluctuations.
 In addition, local, regional or global events such as war, acts of terrorism, spread of infectious diseases or other public health issues, recessions, or other events could have a significant negative impact on a fund and its investments.
 Such events may affect certain geographic regions, countries, sectors and industries more significantly than others.
 The outbreak of the respiratory disease designated as COVID-19 in December 2019 has caused significant volatility and declines in global financial markets, which have caused losses for investors.
 The COVID-19 pandemic may last for an extended period of time and will continue to impact the economy for the foreseeable future.

+A mortgage-backed security may be negatively affected by the quality of the mortgages underlying such security and the structure of its issuer.
+For example, if a mortgage underlying a particular mortgage-backed security defaults, the value of that security may decrease.
+Moreover, a downturn in the markets for residential or commercial real estate or a general economic downturn could negatively affect both the price and liquidity of privately issued mortgage-backed securities.
 A portion of the Fund's managed assets may be invested in subordinated classes of mortgage-backed securities.
 Such subordinated classes are subject to a greater degree of non-payment risk than are senior classes of the same issuer or agency.

 Use of leverage can result in additional risk and cost, and can magnify the effect of any losses.

 The risks of investing in the Fund are spelled out in the shareholder reports and other regulatory filings.